Mountain pine beetle: Fire hazard

-Previously, cold spells had killed off bark beetles which are now attacking the forests.
+Previously, cold spells had killed off bark beetles, but with warmer weather they attacked the forests.
 The longer breeding season is another factor encouraging beetle proliferation.
 The combination of warmer weather, attack by beetles, and mismanagement during past years has led to a substantial increase in the severity of forest fires in Montana.
 According to a study done for the U.S. Environmental Protection Agency by the Harvard School of Engineering and Applied Science, portions of Montana will experience a 200% increase in area burned by wildland fires, and an 80% increase in air pollution from those fires.

-Effect on the carbon cycle
+On the carbon cycle

 Researchers from the Canadian Forest Service have studied the relationship between the carbon cycle and forest fires, logging and tree deaths.
 They concluded by 2020, the pine beetle outbreak will have released 270 megatonnes of carbon dioxide into the atmosphere from Canadian forests.
-There is yet to be an accepted study of the carbon cycle effect over a future period of time for North American forests, but scientists believe we are at a 'tipping point' of our Western Forests becoming a source of carbon off-put that is greater than that of a 'carbon sink'.
+There is yet to be an accepted study of the carbon cycle effect over a future period of time for North American forests, but scientists believe we are at a "tipping point" of our Western Forests becoming a source of carbon off-put that is greater than that of a "carbon sink".
 Other scientists say that this "tipping point" will reverse itself as new forest life is established.
 This new growth will remove more carbon dioxide than the mature trees they are replacing would have.

 According to a 2016 study from the Pacific Institute for Climate Solutions rising levels of carbon dioxide may cancel out the pine beetle impact in British Columbia by 2020.
 The fertilization effect of the increased CO2 levels has returned BC forests to a carbon sink as of 2016 per Werner Kurz of the Canadian Forest Service.

-Effect on water resources
+On water resources

 Hydrologists from the University of Colorado have investigated the impacts of beetle-infested forests on the water cycle, in particular, snow accumulation and melt.
 They concluded that dead forests will accumulate more snowpack as a result of thinner tree canopies and decreased snow sublimation.
 These thinned canopies also cause faster snowmelt by allowing more sunlight through to the forest floor and lowering the snowpack albedo, as a result of needle litter on the snow surface.
 Augmented snowpack coupled with dead trees that no longer transpire will likely lead to more available water.

+In human culture

+In Custer, South Dakota, a giant effigy of a mountain pine beetle is set on fire each January as a part of its annual Burning Beetle celebration.
+The celebration began as an artistic response to environmental change caused by mountain pine beetle infestations in the Black Hills.